MireiaG/HandTrack/README.md

 - palm_detection_without_custom_op.tflite
 - anchors.csv

-This code works both with the 3D model and the 2D model, the changes applied can be seen in the functions:
+This code works both with the 3D model and the 2D model, the changes applied from the original code can be seen in the functions:
 - `predict_joints`
 - `call` (specifically in the last part of projecting keypoints)

-## Hand detection & Landmarks - Video detection
+# Hand detection & Landmarks - Video detection

 Running the file `run_video_HandTracking.py`, one will be able to detect the hand and its landmarks in a video environment.
 As seen in the following picture: